persquare/Zettelkasten.tmbundle/README.md

 A note keeper and browser for TextMate 2

-## Setup FIXME
+## Setup

-You want to set `ZK_DIR` environment variable to point to the directory where your notes are stored, e.g. `$HOME/Dropbox/Notes`.
+See <https://github.com/persquare/ZK2> for how to install and set up a ZK service, then see Zettelkasten Help in TextMate

 ## Credits